 Participation in DUI court requires a minimum of a two year probated sentence.
 The DUI Court has nothing to do with the merits of your pending DUI case.
 In order to be admitted into the court, you must enter a guilty plea to your underlying charges.
 Therefore, there is no added benefit of your DUI being dropped or dismissed, even upon successful completion of the program.
 (This is different from many other accountability courts- Drug Court, Veteran's Court, Mental Health Court, and the like, where your charges are dismissed upon successful completion.)

-Under Georgia law, a second DUI in five years can be punished with up to one year in jail.
+Under Georgia law, a second DUI in 10 years can be punished with up to one year in jail.
 However, Georgia law only requires an absolute 72 hours in custody.
 Oftentimes, DUI Court participants enter the program when faced with more severe jail sentences, or when their most current DUI charges have violated some other probation sentence, or given rise to other legal problems.
-I do not advise anyone to participate in DUI Court unless their goal is to get rehabilitative help and you are willing to be monitored for 18-24 months.
+I do not advise anyone to participate in DUI Court unless their goal is to get rehabilitative help and you are willing to be closely monitored for 18-24 months.

 The Forsyth DUI Court program is broken into ever evolving phases.
 All phases involve some level of treatment, court supervision, alcohol and drug screening (2-3x weekly), curfews, and monetary payments made to the court and treatment providers.
 In order to be eligible, there is a residence requirement (Forsyth County, or county with comparable DUI Court program), and a general requirement that you have no prior violent offenses on your record.
 Additionally, the DUI Court will not accept your case if you are on certain medications, depending on their potential for abuse.